joyfuluj/UBC-Forum/Implementation.md

             Site admins possess the ability to delete all posts, users, and comments on the wbesite.

         - FAdmin should be able to ban/kick users from forums.
+            Forum admins possess the ability to delete all members in the forum.

         - FAdmin should be able to view/remove posts on forums.
+            Forum admins can view as well as delete the post in the forum.
     MINOR:
         - FAdmin should be able to invite people to moderate.
+            Forum admins can view the member list and assign them to moderator.

         - FAdmin should be able to remove moderators that are newer than them.
+            Forum admins can unassign users from the moderator role.

         - FAdmin should be able to pin posts.
+            Forum admins can pin the posts to be seen first.